corentinPierrat/mirror-area/README.md

 - a React/Vite **web client** (port `8081`)
 - a React Native/Expo **mobile client** whose Android build artifacts are shared with the web app
 - background schedulers and bots that subscribe to external webhooks
+- a Python 3.12 **FastAPI** backend that exposes the REST surface and orchestrates business logic

 **Feature highlights**